isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

     - **View all topics**: Lists all topics present in the projects.
     - **View topics with comments**: List only the topics containing review comments.
-1..
-You can also enter the search term or text you want to find in the topic's title or file path.
+1. You can also enter the search term or text you want to find in the topic's title or file path.
 The topics which contain the term in the title or the file path are listed.
 1. Double-click any topic to open it in the author view.
-You can view the comments in the comments panel.
+You can view the comments in the **Comments** panel.
 ![](images/active-review-task-comments.png){width="800" align="left"}